ili-meco/Manulife-AI-Hackathon/Labs/Day4-RAG-Vector-Search/README.md

 2. Edit the system message to create a Manulife customer service assistant:
 ```
-You are a helpful Manulife customer service assistant.
-Use the provided context from the knowledge base to answer customer questions accurately and helpfully.
+You are a helpful HR assistant for Manulife.
+Use the provided context from the knowledge base to answer employee questions about HR policies and procedures accurately and helpfully.

 Follow these guidelines:
 - Answer based primarily on the provided context
 - If information is not in the context, say so clearly
-- Provide specific references to policy sections when relevant
+- Provide specific references to HR policy sections when relevant
 - Maintain a professional, helpful tone
 - Include relevant policy numbers or document references when available

 When providing answers:
 1. Be concise but thorough
 2. Use bullet points for multi-step processes
-3. Offer to connect customers with specialists for complex questions
+3. Offer to connect employees with HR specialists for complex questions
-4. Always cite the source documents you're using
+4. Always cite the source HR documents you're using
 ```

 #### Task 3.3: Test the RAG System with Customer Queries
 Test your RAG implementation with these sample queries:

-1. **Simple Product Question**:
+1. **Benefits Question**:
    ```
-   "What are the benefits of whole life insurance?"
+   "What healthcare options are available to employees?"
    ```

-   Expected: The system should retrieve information from the life insurance policy guide.
+   Expected: The system should retrieve information from the benefits enrollment FAQ.

-2. **Process Question**:
+2. **Policy Question**:
    ```
-   "How do I file a travel insurance claim?"
+   "What is the procedure for reporting workplace harassment?"
    ```

-   Expected: The system should provide step-by-step instructions from the travel insurance FAQ.
+   Expected: The system should provide step-by-step instructions from the workplace conduct guidelines.

-3. **Complex Comparison**:
+3. **Process Question**:
    ```
-   "Compare term life vs whole life insurance for a 35-year-old"
+   "How are annual performance reviews conducted?"
    ```

-   Expected: The system should compile information from multiple documents.
+   Expected: The system should compile information from the performance review guidelines.

 #### Task 3.4: Use Evaluation Dataset for Quality Assessment
 Use the evaluation dataset from Day 2 to systematically test your RAG system: